DIY SEO Guide – Google Rank 101

 Thankfully Google have provided an online tool to help website owners check their websites with this PAGE SPEED INSIGHTS tool.
 There’s also a built-in module withing the Google Search Console (a tool all website owners MUST make use of).
 The screen captures below are taken from one of my own websites after SPEED improvements were made

-I’d strongly recommend making use of the SPEED TOOLS on Google to see how well, or badly your website is doing.
+It is strongly recommend businesses make use of the SPEED TOOLS on Google to see how well, or badly their website is doing.
 SearchEngineJournal have a great article on the need to improve USER EXPERIENCE (*7)

 Bulk Page Speed Tester

 As an alternative, for those looking to test MULTIPLE pages at once there is this brilliant BULK PAGE SPEED tester from Experte.com.
 Janis from Experte introduced this product to me “In the past, I made a lot of use of this tool but became frustrated since it only tests one page at a time.
 To improve upon this, I developed a page speed check that allows you to test hundreds of URLs automatically.
 All you have to do is enter a URL, and the tool crawls the website and determines the page speed scores for each subpage.
 The data yielded is identical to the data of Google PageSpeed Insights.“

 Action: please visit https://pagespeed.web.dev/ and get started on the road to better user experience.
 For testing multiple pages we recommend this great tool from EXPERTE.com Please note – you may need help with a developer to implement the suggestions given by these testers.
 If you are stuck – please get in touch and I will make a few suggestions